bjoernbremer/bjoernbremer.github.io/_projects/3_fiscal_trade-offs.md

 *Working papers:*

 * "Is the low tax doctrine rooted in public opinion?
 Evidence from a survey experiment in four European countries" (with [Reto Bürgisser](https://retobuergisser.com/))
-* "The distributive preferences of green voters in times of electoral realignment.'' (with [Hanna Schwander](http://www.schwander-hanna.ch/))
+* "The distributive preferences of green voters in times of electoral realignment" (with [Hanna Schwander](http://www.schwander-hanna.ch/))